annabelleg/FinalProject/README.md

 - weekend of 6/6/15
   - opens new windows to display matrix and ref of matrix
   - need to create way to have user input matrix
-- week of 6/8/15
+- 6/8/15
   - matrix is displayed in a very nice-looking way, placed based on number of rows/cols
   - user can input values (but it doesn't store them yet lol oops)
   - rearranged homepage a little to look nicer/work more intuitively
-  - ref displays values too! its just that all values are 0.0
+  - ref displays values too!
+- 6/9/15
+  - entry of equations works, just math is a little wacky
+- 6/10/15
+  - user entry of matrix values sticks!
+  - ref calculates mostly correctly (truncating is a lil off, need to check matrix at the end)
+  - the matrix changes when the ref does so need to disconnect those